. Freeware is computer software that is available for use with no cost or for an optional fee.

 Examples of bespoke software include commercial products such as commercial websites, business databases and software for governments.

-Non-commercial custom software development is common in academic and
+Non-commercial custom software development is common in academic and open source circles.

 Complex custom software can be developed on an increasingly small scale through the rise of rapid application development frameworks.